 The Partnership leases office and data center space from an affiliate of CenterPoint Energy in Shreveport, Louisiana.
-The term of the lease was effective on October 1, 2016 and extends through December 31, 2019.
-The Partnership incurred approximately \$1 million in rent and maintenance expenses under the lease during the year ended December 31, 2018.
+The term of the lease was effective on October 1, 2016 and ended on December 31, 2019.
+The Partnership incurred less than \$1 million in rent and maintenance expenses under the lease during the year ended December 31, 2019.